YMFuture/YMFuture/README.md

 - 👋 Hi, I’m Yahya!
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in almost everything (im not kidding)
-- 🌱 I’m currently learning flutter
+- 🌱 Currently learning react, PHP and how to manage projects and teams.
-- 💞️ I’m looking to collaborate on exciting new projects
+- 💞️ I’m looking to get to know people who I can learn from.
 - 📫 How to reach me: Just send me a message